 Supporting Small Business relief will apply to eligible ratepayers for financial years 2023/24 to 2025/26.

 The SSB relief will be applied automatically to your business rate account if you are eligible.

 Who benefits from this scheme?

-The SSB relief helps ratepayers who lost some or all their small business or rural rate relief due to the change in their rateable value in 2017.
+SSB relief helps ratepayers of occupied properties who lost some or all of their Small Business Rate Relief or Rural Rate Relief due to a change in their Rateable Value in the 2023 revaluation

 As with all reliefs, the amount awarded will be recalculated should there be a change of circumstances (such as a change of rateable value).